TheJanusStream/symbios-tensor/README.md

 4. **Terrain carving** (`carve_roads`, `carve_lots`) — Flattens the heightmap
-   under roads and building foundations with smooth embankment blending at the edges.
+   under roads and building foundations with smooth embankment blending at the edges. `carve_roads` returns a boolean road-surface mask so that `carve_lots` can avoid overwriting already-flattened pavement.
 A two-pass road carving approach prevents embankments from overwriting previously flattened pavement at intersections.

+5. **Road pruning** (`prune_unused_roads`) — Optionally removes roads that do not serve any building lot.
+Uses Dijkstra-based Steiner tree construction to keep only the minimal connected sub-network that reaches every lot's frontage edge, preferring major roads over minor ones.

 ## Quick start